 The Orthodox community's building is near Hunter's Bar.
 Services are conducted according to traditional customs on every Thursday morning, Friday evening and Saturday morning as well as mid week festivals.

 Please get in touch for more details of locations and times of services.

-The Reform use English and Hebrew in services, led by members of the community.
-Torah (bible) readings are in Hebrew and translated into English.
+The Reform congregation uses English and Hebrew in services, usually led by members of the community but sometimes by a visiting Rabbi.
+Torah (Bible) readings are in Hebrew and translated into English.
 Both communities run communal events and offer home hospitality.

 Orthodox: Rabbi Golomb